Chris Packham: Harassment

-Packham's activism in the cause of wildlife conservation has resulted in both online and offline harassment and physical threats against him, especially because of his work in 2019 with Wild Justice in challenging the legality of general licences issued by Natural England for landowners to shoot a range of wild birds.
+Packham's activism in the cause of wildlife conservation has resulted in both online and offline harassment and physical threats against him, escalating in 2019, after he worked with Wild Justice in challenging the legality of general licences issued by Natural England for landowners to shoot a range of wild birds.

-Shortly after midnight on 8 October 2021, Packham's home was the object of a suspected arson attack, by two masked men who set fire to a vehicle which exploded and destroyed the gates to his property.
-He commented that this attack was an escalation in the harassment he has received over some years, and that discovering dead animals, including foxes and badgers, tied to his gate was now a "normal occurrence".
-It was reported that such "activity had escalated to the point where he now feared for his life and the safety of his family", but also that it would not stop his activism and publicising of the conservation causes he believed in.
-Hampshire Constabulary stated that it was investigating the incident.
+In October 2021, Packham's home was the object of a suspected arson attack which destroyed the gates to his property.
+Hampshire Constabulary stated that it was investigating the incident, but found no suspects, and laid no charges.

+Packham commented that the attack was an escalation in the harassment he has received over some years, and that discovering dead animals, including foxes and badgers, tied to his gate was now a "normal occurrence".
+He said such "activity had escalated to the point where he now feared for his life and the safety of his family", but that it would not stop his activism, and publicising of the conservation causes he believed in.

+Between April 2020 and November 2021, the website Country Squire Magazine published several articles, videos and tweets attacking Packham.
+He sued for defamation in the High Court, and in May 2023 Judge Pushpinder Saini ruled that all the allegations were false and defamatory, and awarded him damages of £90,000 plus costs.

 Personal life

-Packham spent his early childhood in Hampshire and natural history was his main passion.
-He is the older brother of fashion designer Jenny Packham.
+Packham is the older brother of fashion designer Jenny Packham, and grew up in Hampshire with natural history as his main passion.
 He found his time at school very difficult, being socially excluded and regularly bullied by fellow pupils.

 In his teenage years, he was responsible for the care of a kestrel, which he took from the wild and the death of which was a severe low point in his life.
 At university, he embraced the punk rock scene.

 Packham has had Ménière's disease since his late 30s.

 In 2003, at the age of 42, Packham began seeing a therapist after the death of his dog.
 As his work with the therapist concluded in 2005, Packham was diagnosed with Asperger syndrome.
 He has also stated that he has had severe depression.

 Packham has owned a property in Bordeaux, France.
 In 2016 Packham lived in the New Forest with his pet poodle, Scratchy.
-In 2019 he shared his New Forest home with two miniature poodles, Sid and Nancy (named after Sid Vicious, the bassist with the Sex Pistols, and Nancy Spungen, Sid's girlfriend).
+In 2019 he shared his New Forest home with two miniature poodles, Sid and Nancy, named after Sid Vicious, the bassist with the Sex Pistols, and Nancy Spungen, Sid's girlfriend.

 For over ten years Packham has been in a relationship with Charlotte Corney, owner of the Wildheart Animal Sanctuary, although the couple live separately.
 He has a step-daughter, Megan McCubbin, a zoologist, who has appeared with him on Springwatch.